Renewal of materials and processes

 Foundation for an efficient and inclusive ecosystem

-Together, the programmes provide the foundation for an efficient and inclusive ecosystem for circular plastics.
+Together, the program lines form a foundation for an efficient and inclusive ecosystem for circular plastics.
 The program embraces basic research to scale-up.

 Frequently Asked Questions